 Camp 6 - not a campground anymore, now the Day-Use parking area south of the village (once called Camp Tresidder)

 Camp 7 - former (flooded) Lower River Campground

-Camp 9 - was a group campground, now backpackers' walk-in
+Camp 9 - was a group campground, then backpackers' walk-in

 Camp 11 - Upper Pines Campground